JD Spicer Zeb Solicitors Banner Image

 What is the penalty for terrorism?

-The exact penalty for a terrorism-related offence will depend on a multitude of factors, including the specific offence, the perceived level of culpability, and the harm caused.
+The exact penalty you could be liable to face for a terrorism-related offence will depend on a multitude of factors, including the specific offence, the perceived level of culpability, and the harm caused.

 As can be expected, the potential sentences for terrorism offences are serious.
-Life imprisonment can be handed for certain offences, while the minimum sentence you could receive involve high-level community orders.
-Terrorism offences will typically be triable either way, meaning they can be heard at the Magistrates’ or Crown Court; however some are indictable only which means they can only be heard in the Crown Court.
+Life imprisonment can be handed for certain offences, while the minimum sentence you could receive involves high-level community orders.
+Terrorism offences will typically be triable either way, meaning they can be heard at the Magistrates’ or Crown Court.

 Detailed information on the potential sentences for specific terrorism offences have been published by the Crown Prosecution Service (CPS) and can be found here.